threlte logo

 interactivity

-To add click, pointer and wheel events to your Threlte app, import the plugin interactivity from '@threlte/extras' and call it in your main scene component.
+To add click, pointer and wheel events to your Threlte app use the interactivity plugin.

 Scene.svelte